Kaushalkurdiya/Alzheimer-s-Disease-Classfication-using-Machine-learning/README.md

 #### Models :
 To find the best way to make these predictions, we experimented with several different machine learning approaches:

-K-Nearest Neighbors (KNN)
+K-Nearest Neighbors (KNN),
-Ensemble Methods
+Ensemble Methods,
-Multilayer Perceptron (MLP)
+Multilayer Perceptron (MLP),
-Convolutional Neural Network (CNN)
+Convolutional Neural Network (CNN),
 Support Vector Machine (SVM)
-Grad-CAM (used to visualize which parts of the brain scan the model is focusing on)

 #### Goal :
 Our main aim was simple: get the prediction accuracy as high as possible.
 Our best-performing model reached an accuracy of 98.07%.